VictorBramy/FacebookApplication/README.md

 2. Smart Calendar - Find by date who posted or went to an event or has a birthday on your chosen date.

 Using 6 design patterns like facade, proxy, iterator, strategy, singleton, command

+Information that describes the system extensively is displayed within a file named - AppInformationAndDiagrams.docx